On Primordial Black Holes and secondary gravitational waves generated from inflation with solo/multi-bumpy potential: introduction

+However, the enhancement of the primordial curvature perturbation will also induce the generation of secondary gravitational waves \cite{Ananda:2006af, Baumann:2007zm}.
+Therefore, the observation of SIGWs will further constrain the enhancement of the amplitude of the primordial curvature perturbation during the inflation period.

-The rest of our paper is organized as follows: In Sec. \ref{sec2}, we show the general formulation of inflation process at both background and perturbation level.
-For the sake of analyticity, we impose the slow-roll and ultra-slow-roll conditions.
-In Sec. \ref{sec3}, we introduce our inflation models where the inflaton potential has one or multiple bumps (we take the example of 3 bumps), and calculate the slow-roll parameter power spectrum numerically.
-In Sec. \ref{sec4}, we calculate the fraction of generated PBHs from our models in dark matter, making use of Press-Schechter formalism.
-We also consider the formation of PBHs in the case of spherical collapse and ellipsoidal collapse.
-In Sec. \ref{sec6}, we come to our conclusions and discussions.
-Moreover, we take the sign difference to be $+2$, and the unit where $c=\hbar=1$ and $M_{pl}=1/\sqrt{8\pi G}$ in this paper.
+The remainder of this paper is organized as follows: In Sec. \ref{sec2}, we present the general formulation of the inflation process at both background and perturbation levels.
+For analyticity, we impose the slow-roll and ultra-slow-roll conditions.
+In Sec. \ref{sec3}, we introduce our inflation models, where the inflaton potential has one or multiple bumps (we take the example of 3 bumps), and then calculate the slow-roll parameter power spectrum numerically.
+In Sec. \ref{sec4}, we calculate the fraction of generated PBHs from our models in dark matter, using the Press-Schechter formalism.
+We also consider the formation of PBHs in the case of spherical collapse and ellipsoidal collapses.
+In Sec. \ref{sec5}, we discuss the generation of SIGWs, which is constrained by the latest observations.
+In Sec. \ref{sec6}, we present our conclusions and discussions.
+Moreover, in this study, we work in mostly-plus signatures for the metric, (-,+,+,+), and the unit where $c=\hbar=1$ and $M_{pl}=1/\sqrt{8\pi G}$ in this paper.